A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie looked sporty with a red, white, and blue tracksuit and striped overalls on an outing in Los Angeles in July 2017.
+Richie looked sporty with a red, white, and blue track jacket and striped overalls on an outing in Los Angeles in July 2017.

 Photo: